Primary and Final FRCA examinations regulations

 (e) All FRCA examinations are conducted in English.
 Where a candidate’s first language is not English, an applicant’s communication and written skills in English should be equivalent to a level which a doctor could successfully pass the PLAB test or at a level of approximately 7.5/9 across all bands of the IELTS.

-The Primary FRCA examination is divided into three sections taken on two separate days subject to Regulation 5(c):
+The Primary FRCA examination is divided into three sections taken on two - three separate days subject to Regulation 5(c):

 - a Multiple Choice Question (MCQ) paper;